Careers in Mathematics and Statistics

 Permafrost temperature as a function of depth and time

 Mathematics has always been the language of science and technology.
 As our society becomes increasingly technological, it becomes increasingly important to be able to speak and reason in that language.
 Those who do can find themselves very attractive employees.
-The top five jobs in North America all need extensive mathematics and statistics training.
-The 20 best paying university degrees all share one thing in common: all require a lot of training in mathematics and statistics.

 Of course, mathematics is more than just a useful tool.
 Many people enjoy mathematics for its own sake.
 They find deep satisfaction and indeed beauty in its order, precision and complex structures.